wesleybeckner/UW_Direct/README.md

 # There are Two Projects Here

-Project 1 has more to do with data visualziation and project 2 with a litle more optimization/hardcore machine learning
+Project 1 optimization/hardcore machine learning and Project 2 has more to do with data visualziation.

-I think both have validity in the job market and are useful things to learn -- It just depends on what is of interest!
+I think both useful learning cases and useful business cases -- It just depends on what is of interest.

 # Corian Product Wheel Project